Nancy M. Moga

 Mrs. Seldomridge continues to take

 classes and advance her education.
-She recently received her Masters Degree in
+She received her Masters Degree in

 Special Education and completed requirements to extend her certification to